 - 32GB internal storage

 - 23MP/5MP cameras

 What is the Sony Xperia Z5?

-Sitting between the Sony Xperia Z5 Compact and Sony Xperia Z5 Premium, the regular Z5 might seem like the least interesting of the trio.
-It doesn’t have the small, yet powerful nature of the Compact or the 4K display of the Premium.
+Sitting in the middle of the miniature Sony Xperia Z5 Compact and Sony Xperia Z5 Premium, the regular Z5 might seem like the least interesting of the trio.

 But, if you spend some time with the Xperia Z5 you’ll realise it’s a great phone; with an ace camera, vibrant display and plenty of power tucked underneath its frosted glass back.